 You’ll need a wallet to receive, store, and send your Bitcoin.
 Fortunately there’s a bunch of wallets that you can download and install for free on your computer, smartphone or tablet.
 Here I’ll show the installation of the popular Exodus wallet on an iPad.
-The wallet is also available on a wide variety of devices such as iPhone, Android, and desktop operating systems, however, the steps below may differ slightly for other devices.
+The wallet is also available on other devices such as iPhone, Android, Windows, and Mac.

 a.
 Download Exodus to your preferred device.